Vineyard stays in southern France: small hotels and guesthouses

 One of the biggest draws to Cassis is its access to Calanques National Park: a rugged stretch of coastline carved out by steep limestone cliffs and turquoise coves.
 You’ll see signs everywhere for boat tours, but if you can, skip those and rent a kayak early in the morning instead.
 It’s quieter, calmer, and you can move at your own pace.
 Places like Calanque d’En-Vau or Port-Pin are incredible, especially if you’re one of the first to arrive.
 Pack some water and snacks, and you’ve got a half-day of swimming, exploring, and sitting in the sun without a crowd around you.

-Back in town, there’s no pressure to do much.
-The weekly markets (Wednesdays and Fridays) are lively but not overwhelming.
+Back in town, the weekly markets (Wednesdays and Fridays) are lively but not overwhelming.
 It’s mostly locals doing their shopping, with a few visitors picking up peaches, olives, goat cheese, or a still-warm fougasse.
 If you’ve got a place with a kitchen, it’s easy to stock up and cook your own dinner.
 If not, a picnic by the water works just as well.

 Even if you do nothing else, Cassis is one of those places where sitting still feels like an activity.
 Find a café by the harbor and order a glass of wine or a citron pressé, and you’ll understand why no one’s in a hurry here.
 You can easily spend an hour or two just watching the boats or chatting with the waiter about what fish came in that morning.